mikaelbr/writings/js-syntax-series/function-arguments.md

 First let's get some terms out of the way.
 What is the difference between arguments and parameters?
 We often use these terms interchangeably.
 There's no need to distinguish between them, but we'll cover it here for completeness.
-As with all terms it may help us relay information precisely, given that the person we're talking to also have the same understanding of the terms.
+As with all terms, it may help us relay information precisely, given that the person we're talking to also has the same understanding of the terms.

-An argument is something we pass into a function, while parameters is something a function has.
+An argument is something we pass into a function, while parameters are something a function has.
 When invoking a function we give it values as arguments, but when we access the values again they're parameters.